MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_sesconfig_files.md

 ### EDITING A SESSION CONFIGURATION FILE
  To edit the session configuration file that is being used by a session configuration, begin by locating the active copy of the session configuration file.

- When you use a session configuration file in a session configuration, [!INCLUDE[wps_2](../Token/wps_2_md.md)] creates an active copy of the session configuration file and stores it in the $pshome\\SessionConfig directory on the local computer.
+ When you use a session configuration file in a session configuration, Windows PowerShell creates an active copy of the session configuration file and stores it in the $pshome\\SessionConfig directory on the local computer.

  The location of the active copy of a session configuration file is stored in the ConfigFilePath property of the session configuration object.